This product has been discontinued by the manufacturer. To find a similar product, we suggest reading this guide.

 Should You Buy?

-The Pioneer DDJ 400 is one of the best DJ controllers for beginners.
+The Pioneer DDJ 400 is a superb controllers for beginners.
 Offering everything you need to get started right out of the box with full-featured software.
 While the entry-level market for controllers is cluttered you can’t go wrong with a brand like Pioneer.
 Even for experienced DJs, it’s nice to have a compact option that mimics more professional gear.

 Offering that natural upgrade progression path to more advanced DJ gear is great.
 It makes it a compelling option for DJs who have ambitions of playing on better gear or in clubs down the line.